CT scans of mummy of ancient Egyptian King Seqenenre-Taa-II reveal circumstances of his death

 For example, embalmers used a sophisticated method of hiding wounds on the king's head under a layer of embalming material that works similarly to the fillings used in modern plastic surgery.
 This means that the mummification was actually done in a royal mummification workshop rather than a poorly prepared place, as was previously suggested.

 This study provides important new details about a pivotal point in Egypt's long history.
-The death of Seqenenre inspired his successors to continue the struggle to unify Egypt and to found the New Kingdom.
+The death of Seqenenre inspired his successors to continue the struggle to unify Egypt and to find the New Kingdom.

-In a stela known as the Tablet of Carnavaron, found in the Temple of Thebes of Karnak, the battles fought by Kamos, son of Seqenenre against the Hyksos is recorded.
+In a stela known as the Tablet of Carnavaron, found in the Temple of Thebes of Karnak, the battles fought by Kamos, son of Seqenenre against the Hyksos are recorded.
 Kamos fell dead during the war against the Hyksos, and it was Ahmose, the second son of Seqenenre, who completed the expulsion of the Hyksos.
 He fought them, defeated them, and chased them until Gaza in Palestine and reunited Egypt.

 Short link: